Babazka/gor/README.md

   -i="any": By default it try to listen on all network interfaces.To get list of interfaces run `ifconfig` -p=80: Specify the http server port whose traffic you want to capture -r="localhost:28020": Address of replay server.
+  -pool-size=0: Size of persistent connection pool (default: no pool)
 ```

 ```